Class: Zebra_Form

 From JavaScript, these are the methods that can be called on this object:

-- attach_tip(element, message) - displays an error message attached to the indicated jQuery element;
+- attach_tip(element, message) - displays a custom error message, attached to the specified jQuery

 - submit() - submits the form;